 Burns bought a farm in Dumfrieshire in 1788 and left Ayrshire.
 Whilst making his new farm ready Burns and his wife Jean Armour lodged in a room in Mauchline.

 Every year there are a number of Burns Night events in Ayrshire, generally centered around Robert Burns’ birthplace in Alloway.
-These usually include Burns Suppers, ceilidhs, an afternoon tea, special museum tours, children’s events, live music concerts, talks, and the burning of John Barleycorn.
+These usually include Burns Suppers, ceilidhs, special museum tours, children’s events, live music concerts, academic talks, and the burning of John Barleycorn.

-In prior years, the festival and events have been under the name Alloway 1759 and Burns Alicht, but the festival in 2019 seems to be promoted as Burns Festival and Burns Hame Toun.
+In prior years, the festival and events have been under the name Alloway 1759 and Burns Alicht, but the festival in 2020 seems to be promoted as Burns Festival and Burns Hame Toun.
+The actual event names, even those that seem like the same event, also seem to regularly change names.

 - The Burns Supper in Burns Cottage on January 25th (website) – This is a formal Burns Supper located in the birthplace of Robert Burns.
 A very special Burns Supper in a special setting as it was also the first place a Burns Supper was ever held in memory of the bard back in 1801.
 An annual event for some, usually sells out far in advance.